felimomo/Walleye-Revised-Paper/paper.md

 Large recruitment events are rare in any one fishery, however their occurrence happens at a rate much higher than would be predicted by the log-normal distribution alone [@cahill2022unveiling].
 Our model for $r_t$ is a minimalistic description of this dynamic which has explicit control over the rate of large recruitment events.
 We contrast recruitment timeseries for our model with timeseries using log-normal stochasticity in an appendix.

+Simulations were run for 1000 time-steps in an attempt to capture the long-term effects of HCRs on population dynamics and performance criteria.
+Specifically, the expected number of large recruitment years (i.e. ‘‘successful’’ Bernoulli trials for $r_t$) over a period of 1000 time-steps is 25, which was judged to be high enough to capture the dynamics arising from a particular HCR.
+Using nomenclature from the RL literature, we also refer to these 1000 time-step simulations as *episodes*.